 The speed at which the current market is evolving should be enough to make any watchful CEO a little clammy under the arms.
 There’s more need than ever to properly manage your customer base.
 That’s because customers today have many innovative options at their disposal.
-By leveraging analytics and machine learning models, you’re able to understand a buyer’s propensity to churn as new competitors arrive on the scene and proactively work to keep your buyer in your court.
+By leveraging analytics and machine learning models, you’re able to understand a buyer’s propensity to churn as new competitors arrive on the scene and proactively work to keep buyers in your court.
 The opposite holds true as well when we look at innovating on predicting retention.

 We’ve seen the impact lower attrition can have on an organization first-hand while working with many companies who excel in retaining customers.
 In fact, one of our clients boasts a customer retention rate of over 90%, which is almost unheard of in most industries.
-In analyzing what this company, and many others who dominate their industry, look at regularly, we’ve whittled it down to three core elements that make a customer retention model more impactful — gaining a 360-degree view of your customer to better understand their cognitive associations of your brand, maintaining a long-term point of view and taking an agile stance.
+In analyzing what this company, and many others who dominate their industry, look at regularly, we whittled it down to three core elements that make a customer retention model more impactful — gaining a 360-degree view of your customer to better understand their cognitive associations with your brand, maintaining a long-term point of view and taking an agile stance.

-A 360-degree empathetic view doesn’t stop with analyzing touchpoints though.
+A 360-degree empathetic view doesn’t stop with analyzing touchpoints, though.
 To ingrain this level of empathy in your organization, it’s critical that you put yourselves in your buyer’s shoes.
 One marketing team at a wig company did this years ago.
-Instead of imagining what it’d be like to be forced to shave your head after getting a cancer diagnosis, they decided to get as close to their customer’s pain points by shaving their heads.
-It was only by going to this extent that they were able to truly understand the dramatic shift emotional and physical changes their customers experienced.
-Regardless of how you put yourself in your buyer’s shoes, it’s critical that you put in the hard work of getting empathetic.
+Instead of imagining what it’d be like to be forced to shave your head after getting a cancer diagnosis, they decided to get as close to their customer’s pain points by shaving their own heads.
+It was only by going to this extent that they were able to truly understand the dramatic emotional and physical changes their customers experienced.
+Regardless of how you put yourself in your buyer’s shoes, it’s critical that you put in the hard work of being empathetic.

 Teams are better equipped to leverage brilliant and effective machine learning models when they do the hard work of empathizing with their customers.

-Once your team has an ingrained empathetic mindset, you can begin to take a long-term viewpoint to use machine learning models to predict what your buyers need to keep them progressing through the bow tie funnel, and ultimately become brand ambassadors.
+Once your team has an ingrained empathetic mindset, you can begin to take a long-term viewpoint to use machine learning models to predict what your buyers need to keep them progressing through the bow tie funnel ultimately becoming brand ambassadors.
 This requires you to look well beyond retention alone and leverage feature discovery techniques to identify multiple variables and thresholds that could impact a person’s decision to stay with a business or move to a competitor.
 Getting to the root cause of discontent lets organizations improve the experience long before it drops to the point that a customer considers leaving.

-Triangle Pest Control came to the conclusion that they had more to offer, and would need more to keep people coming back, so they took an empathetic stance to make their customer’s experience more exceptional.
+Triangle Pest Control came to the conclusion that they had more to offer, and would need more to keep people coming back, so they took an empathetic stance to make their customers’ experience more exceptional.
 In the process, the company realized a few things:

 - They recognized the personal nature of letting someone into their home to spray for pests and compensated by making strategic shifts in messaging and employee behavior.